Souraevshing/Spring-Framework-Tutorial/AnnotationAutowiringExample1/README.md

 - `Person.java`: A class to demonstrate autowiring using Java configuration.
 - `UseCustomer.java` and `UsePerson.java`: Main application classes that load the Spring context and display the injected beans.
 - Here, we’re annotating the `AppConfig` class with `@Configuration` `@ComponentScan` to allow Spring IoC to scan all the beans defined under `AppConfig`.

+## Note:
+- The jar `spring-aop` is required for annotation processing and let spring automatically scan the bean from `Configuration` class.